mikelui/mikelui.github.io/_guides/VHDL-basics.md

  - The `ARCHITECTURE` -- how the inputs get transformed into the output

 A module **is not** a VHDL file.
-A module could be spread across one or more files, and a single file might have multiple modules.
+A module could be spread across one or more files.
+Conversely, a single file might have multiple modules.

 **Entities** declare the inputs and outputs with the `PORT` structure.